microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teams_api_overview.md

 When adding owners, regardless of which endpoint use, you will generally want to add that user as a member as well.
 If you have an owner that's not also a member, different apps and APIs will handle that differently.
-For instance, Teams Client will show teams that the user is either a member or an owner of, while the Teams PowerShell cmdlets and the /me/joinedTeams API will only show teams the user is a member of.
+For instance, Microsoft Teams will show teams that the user is either a member or an owner of, while the Teams PowerShell cmdlets and the /me/joinedTeams API will only show teams the user is a member of.
 To avoid confusion, consider having all owners also be on the members list.